artic92/digital_systems/README.md

 Contains adders, subtractors, multipliers, dividers.
 Each type of machine has been implemented applying different alghorithms (e.g. divider with restoring and non-restoring alghoritms).

+`clocks`

+This folder contains exercises regarding the generation of periodic signals (a.k.a. *clocks*).

 ## Projects

 Notes: